 - South Melbourne Market – Plenty of fresh delights on offer.
 If seafood is your thing, then you’re in luck.
-There’s $1.50 freshly shucked oysters to feast on.
-Seafood not your thing?
+There are $1.50 freshly shucked oysters to feast on.
+Is seafood not your thing?
 No problem, there’s plenty to choose from.
 Take your pick from fresh Vietnamese salads, home-made sweet treats, steaming dim sim and much more.

 - Prahran Market – One of the locals favourite, but one of Melbourne’s lesser known markets.
 Head to Prahran market and sample some moreish falafel, traditional fish and chips or mouth-watering cheese toasties.
 If that doesn’t get your stomach rumbling, I don’t know what will.

 - Queen Victoria Market – Melbourne’s largest and most famous market.
 Queen Victoria Market often hosts different food festivals at weekends, so if you’re lucky enough to catch one, you’re in luck.
 If not, don’t worry.
 The regular stalls will keep you struggling to make a decision on what to eat.